 - Do I have enough information?

-When using Weekdone for your weekly planning, as much as possible, try to enter the Urgent/Important plans first and focus on those.
-The second in importance are the Non Urgent /Important tasks, so each week also have a few of these each week to your planner as well.
+When using Weekdone for your weekly planning, as much as possible, try to enter the Urgent and Important plans first and focus on those.
+The second in importance is the Non Urgent but Important Quadrant, so you should add a few of these each week to your planner as well.

 Quadrant #1: Urgent and Important

 Divide items into those that you could not foresee and those you have left to the last minute.

 Plan to handle the unexpected or reschedule some other item.

 Debrief when complete to determine how you will respond next time.